metocean/api-conventions/README.md

 # Query components
 This follows http://www.opensearch.org/Specifications/OpenSearch/Extensions/Geo/1.0/Draft_2 with some extensions.
 Ordering is consistent with WMS.
 Longitudes must be in the interval -180.<=lon<=180.
-All intervals include the endpoints.
+All intervals include the endpoints (mathematically speaking, they are "closed intervals").
 ## Time selection
 ### Time range
 Select by time range